Advertiser Disclosure

 • Must earn at least $4 million/year

-Amex currently issues three corporate credit cards as part of its corporate card program, which also features expense management tools and employee spending limits.
+Amex issues three corporate credit cards as part of its corporate card program, which also features expense management tools and employee spending limits.
+You can mix and match these three cards to fit your employees' travel and spending habits.
+These cards also offer spending rewards, with both points and cash back options available.

 Amex Corporate Card Rewards

-Here’s a quick overview of Amex’s corporate cards, along with each card’s annual fees and some featured benefits.
+Here’s a quick overview of Amex’s three corporate cards and their featured benefits.

-• Corporate Platinum Card: $550 annual fee, trip delay insurance, Hilton Honors Gold Status, and $200 airline fee credit
+• Corporate Platinum Card: Hilton Honors Gold Status, trip delay insurance, and $200 airline fee credit

-• Corporate Gold Card: $250 annual fee, Hilton Honors Silver Status, and $100 airline fee credit
+• Corporate Gold Card: Hilton Honors Silver Status, and $100 airline fee credit

-• Corporate Green Card: $75 annual fee and Hilton Honors Silver Status
+• Corporate Green Card: Hilton Honors Silver Status

 Please note that while Amex’s corporate cards have similar names to the company’s small business credit cards, they are not the same thing.